polettix/dokku-boot/README.md

 As easy as one, two, three:

-1. Spin up a new VPS somewhere, e.g. [DigitalOcean][].
+1. Spin up a new VPS somewhere, e.g. [Digital Ocean][].
 I usually choose the latest Debian release.
 You can select the smallest size if you just want to give it a try.
 (And please... set up and use SSH keys, it's 2016 or later!).
 Let's say we save the IP address of this VPS in variable `DOKKU_IP`

 2. Log in a shell in the VPS as user `root` and run: